+Then there’s the keyboard warriors and negative Neils who like to pick apart your work.
+Jordan says it's something he had to get used to.
 But, once you get the hang of things and find a workflow that suits you best, the possibilities are endless.

 “I didn’t expect so many people to be interested in watching another electrician working, but that’s what I love about YouTube.
 You can put anything on it and there will be someone interested in it,” Jordan says.

-Tips from the experts
+6. YouTube tips from the experts

 If you’re considering using YouTube to market your trades business, take note of these tips: